core-wg/yang-cbor/draft-ietf-core-sid-latest.md

   typedef sid-file-version-identifier {
     type uint64;
     description
-      "Optional attribute that gives information about the .sid file version.";
+      "Represents the version of a .sid file.";
   }

   typedef sid {